Parliament panel grills Twitter officials over data security, privacy | Technology

 - India

-A parliamentary panel Friday questioned top Twitter officials over a whistle-blower's revelations on its India operations, and gave them a dressing-down as their replies on issue of data security and privacy were ''not satisfactory'', sources said.
+A parliamentary panel questioned top Twitter officials over a whistle-blower's revelations on its India operations, and gave them a dressing-down as their replies on issues of data security and privacy were ''not satisfactory'', sources said.

+The officials from the company, however, refuted the whistle-blower's allegations and denied there was any data security breach in India, the sources said.

-Top Twitter executives including Senior Director (Public Policy) Samiran Gupta, Director (Public Policy) Shagufta Kamran deposed before the Parliamentary Standing Committee on Information and Technology chaired by senior Congress leader Shashi Tharoor.
+Top Twitter executives, including Senior Director (Public Policy) Samiran Gupta and Director (Public Policy) Shagufta Kamran, deposed before the Parliamentary Standing Committee on Information and Technology chaired by senior Congress leader Shashi Tharoor on Friday.

 The panel questioned them about the reports on former head of Twitter (security) Peiter Zatko's allegations the microblogging site knowingly allowed the Indian government to place its ''agents'' on the company payroll where they had ''direct unsupervised access to the company's systems and user data''.

-The Twitter officials denied any such thing having happened and refused there was any data security breach in India, sources in the panel said.
+The Twitter officials denied any such thing having happened, sources in the panel said.

-The members also questioned the social media giant's officials if their data security policies is in synch with local policies and with the single global privacy policy.
+The members also questioned the social media giant's officials if their data security policies is in sync with local policies and with the single global privacy policy.

 They also evaded questions about data safety and privacy, a member said, following which they were reprimanded by the MPs.